Dipsingh/dipsingh.github.io/_posts/2022-1-17-Fundamentals-of-DES.md

 #### Welch's Method

-In plain English, Welch's method says the following:
+In simple words, Welch's method says the following:
 - Do Several Runs of the Experiment.
 - Calculate the average of each observation across the runs.
 - To smooth it further, calculate the moving average.